seeekr/crudl/README.md

     onChange,               // onChange specification (see bellow)
-    add,                    // add relation specification (see bellow) edit,                   // edit relation specification (see bellow) lazy,                   // A function returning promise (see bellow)
+    add,                    // add relation specification (see bellow) edit,                   // edit relation specification (see bellow) lazy,                   // A function returning a promise (see bellow)

     // further custom attributes and props
 }